bitkarrot/laiseebot/README.md

 5) [FrontEnd] Web framerwork: https://laisee-test.vercel.app/
     * can be easily extended in future to embed lnbits functions
-    * demo site has email magic link and simple profile setup: name, email, avatar, website
+    * demo site has email magic link and simple profile setup: telegram username, email, avatar, website
     * data on supabase